Rafin31/Computer-Graphics-/README.md

 # About The Project

 <p><strong>
-	This is a C++ glut project where we design a simple city view using C++ glut.
+	This is a C++ glut project where we design a simple animated city view using C++ glut.
 </strong></p>